sruthilay/terraform-project/README.md

 2. deploy_to_aws.sh
     This script is written assuming the aws credentails are already setup ( ~/.aws/credentials ) using command "aws configure".
     So that the bash prompt is already loaded with the required profile and runs the terraform code without errors.
+# Also, attached the design I created, while writing the code. (template.drawio)